-Motorway overpass collapses in India
+Half a dozen vehicles fall as motorway overpass collapses in, Kolkata India

 -

+Half a dozen vehicles fall as motorway overpass collapses in, Kolkata India

-A motorway overpass has collapsed in the Indian city of Kolkata, police said, but there was no immediate word on deaths or injuries.
+A highway overpass has collapsed in the crowded Indian city of Kolkata, and an official says seven or eight people have been taken to a hospital.

 A police official said the collapse occurred on Tuesday afternoon in the Majerhat neighbourhood.